- Adult Inpatient Mental Health Ward

 Our city offers an outstanding, yet affordable quality of life.
 Where else does vibrant nightlife and diverse culture meet the peace and tranquillity of the rolling Pennines?

-Norbury and Arden Ward are busy adult acute inpatient mental health wards.
-We are currently seeking to recruit band 5 staff nurses on a permanent and temporary contracts to complement the staffing team that is already in place.
+Norbury Ward is a busy adult acute inpatient mental health ward based at Stepping Hill Hospital at Stockport.
+We are currently seeking to recruit a band 5 staff nurse on a permanent contract to complement the staffing team that is already in place.
 You will be part of a thriving ward which is committed to providing a high level of quality care to the patients they work with.
 We offer preceptorship packages to newly qualified nurses.
 We follow a hybrid shift pattern which involves working two long days and two single shifts a week, giving staff three days off a week, there is an expectation that the successful candidate will rotate onto nights.

 You will be an integral part of the team providing direct care to patients with a variety of mental health problems